RivaD2/personal/node-fs-module/README.md

 ## Module syntax

 When I first learned Node, I was introduced to the CommonJS syntax for modules.
-By default, Node uses this syntax.
-Nowadays we have common modules and see keywords like: `require`, `module.exports` `exports` etc.
+By default, Node uses this syntax (with these modules we use keywords like: `require`, `module.exports` `exports` etc.)

 Now with ES6 we can use ES modules in Node or ECMAScript Modules.
 This means that we now use keywords like: `export`, `import`, `export default`.

 In order to use the ES modules, we can tell node we want to use these specific modules by:

 - use `.mjs` extension (says, hey!
 I am using ES modules in this file)
-- in `package.json` change your type to ES modules, which means we could still use `.js` extension and use ES modules inside (slightly confusing though)
+- in `package.json` change your type to ES modules, which means we could still use `.js` extension I believe and use ES modules inside (slightly confusing though)

 ## What is the FS module?